RoboticsKnowledgebase/roboticsknowledgebase.github.io/_templates/template.md

 6. Make sure the calibration target is as flat as possible.

 ## References
-This is the official [github repository](https://github.com/ethz-asl/kalibr/) of the Kalibr tool.
+Official github repository of the Kalibr tool can be found [here](https://github.com/ethz-asl/kalibr/).